junchangwang/dqueue/README.md

 ## Framework

-DQueue reuses the framework from Yang's WFQueue [1].
-So other files in this directory belong to Yang.
+For a fair comparison, DQueue integrates into the framework of Yang's WFQueue [1].
+The details of this framework can be found on README.wfqueue.md.
 Copyright of these files is LICENSE.wfqueue.
-For details about this framework, please check README.wfqueue.md.

 ## Compile and Run

-On most 64-bits machines running Linux, command "make" is enough to build testbed and DQueue executable file.
+On most 64-bits machines running Linux, command "make" is enough to build the testbed and DQueue executable file.

 Usage:
 ```